What are non-skippable video ads?

-Non-skippable in-stream ads are video ads that may appear pre-, mid-, or post-roll while viewing partner content.
-They can be up to 15-20 seconds long and viewers must watch the ad before they're able to watch the selected video.
-A companion 300x60-pixel ad unit may be usually displayed alongside YouTube videos that show in-stream ads on desktop.
-These ads are only available via reservation buy only, and are not available to advertisers via the auction.
+The non-skippable video ad is an ad format that may appear pre-, mid-, or post-roll while viewing partner content.
+As of January 2018, these ads on computer and mobile devices can be up to 15-20 seconds long (depending on where the viewer is based).
+Viewers must watch the ad before they can watch the selected video.
+A smaller, 300 x 60-pixel ad may also be shown next to YouTube videos that show non-skippable video ads on computer.

 How are non-skippable in-stream ads different than TrueView in-stream ads?

-If a non-skippable in-stream ad appears before a video, the viewer must watch the ad in full before the video will play.
-With TrueView in-stream ads, viewers have the option watch the ad in full or to skip the ad after viewing it for 5 seconds.
+If a non-skippable video ad appears before a video, the viewer must watch the ad in full before the video will play.
+With TrueView in-stream ads, viewers can watch the ad in full or skip the ad after viewing it for 5 seconds.